digitalist-se/comhem-poc/README.md

+# POC FOR COMHEM

+1. Install Node.js version 6.2 or higher.
+2. Run npm install
+3. Run sass --watch scss:css for the SASS watching
+4. Run npm start for the development server
+5. Go to localhost:3000 in your browser

+## Nunjucks

+We are using nunjucks as a templating engine to create modular html.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>